Working in the Netherlands?

 The Netherlands has a maternity protection law which applies to female employees in case of pregnancy.
 According to this law, they are not obligated to inform their employer of their pregnancy and enjoy an extended dismissal protection until one year after giving birth.
 During the last few months of their pregnancy, they are not supposed to do physically straining tasks or to work overtime and in shifts.

 The Netherlands has a social security agreement with all other EU/EEA countries.
 However, many benefits also apply to non-EU citizens.
-National insurances, for example, are open to all residents of the Netherlands, regardless of citizenship or income.
-They offer basic services and are financed by contributions paid to the revenue office along with the income tax (Loonheffing).
-National Insurances are regulated by the following laws:
+The national insurance system, for example, is open to all residents of the Netherlands, regardless of citizenship or income.
+It offers basic services and is financed by contributions paid to the revenue office along with the income tax (Loonheffing).
+The national insurances system is regulated by the following laws:

 - general law for child allowance (AKW)

 - work and employment support for disabled youth (Wajong)

 All employees are automatically insured through their employer.
 Employee insurance is subject to the authority of inter-trade organizations (Bedrijfsverenigingen) and must adhere to the following regulations: